leonhsieh-99/bobadex/README.md

 [] scaffold MVP
 [X] login auth
 [X] set up database
-[] set up yelp API and maybe Google
-[] add friends and visit their bobadex
+[] maybe set up Google API or OSM export to get unique shop IDs for statistics [] add friends and visit their bobadex
-    - [] add an aggregate bobadex (squadadex .... ? ok thats a tentative nanme) that shows statistices like averages, photos etc
+    - [] add an aggregate bobadex (squadadex .... ? ok thats a tentative nanme) that shows statistices like averages, photos etc (requires the above check)
-    - [] maybe a central feed on what you and your friends 'caught' [] polish UI
+    - [-] maybe a central feed on what you and your friends 'caught'
+    - [] Allow users to make a customizable banner for each shop with their favorite drink/drinks
+    - [] allow users to make comments on shops of friends [] polish UI
-    - [] switch rating numpad with a UI or validation check for nums outside of 0 and 5
+    - [X] switch rating numpad with a UI or validation check for nums outside of 0 and 5
-    - [] fix up the text in the grid a little so stars always show [] add filters and sorters for the bobadex add favorites [] within every shop you should be able to add a drink and have ratings for each drink
+    - [] fix up the text in the grid a little so stars always show [] add filters and sorters for the bobadex add favorites [X] within every shop you should be able to add a drink and have ratings for each drink [] Optimize app
-    - [] add favorites for the drinks as well ?
-Not sure this one might be a little overkill (ask chat gpt)
+    - [] fix RLS
+    - [] Make index in supabase
+    - [] Cache image urls for better performance